aelij/aelij.github.io/_posts/2008-10-19-shady-pixels.md

   - WPF
   - WPFContrib
 ---
-In my [previous post](https://arbel.net/blog/archive/2008/09/17/in-the-zune.aspx) I mentioned the new Zune 3.0 visualizations.
+In a previous post I mentioned the new Zune 3.0 visualizations.
 I really liked them, so I decided to try and create them using WPF's new (3.5 SP1) Effects.

 <!--more-->